TDEE Calculator

 Choose activity level and formula

-Select the activity factor that matches your typical week and pick a BMR formula (Mifflin-St Jeor is often recommended).
+Select the activity factor that matches your typical week and pick a BMR formula.
+Mifflin-St Jeor is often a practical default.

 4. 4